- Sexual Violence Prevention and Support

 If you are at a party, club, bar, or some other place where you might be put at risk, and you start to feel out of control, there are a few things you can do right away:

 - Look for a friend or someone else you can trust.
-If possible, tell her or him to take you to a hospital or call 911.
+If possible, tell them to take you to a hospital or call 911.
 If you can't talk, try to show your friend that you feel sick.
 If you have to, throw up.
 Your friend will get the message.

 - If you can get to a phone, call 911.
 The police should be able to register your location even if you can't talk.
 If possible, find a friend to go with you.